Authors: Dr. Theo Notteboom and Dr. Jean-Paul Rodrigue

 1. Growing Complexity in Supply Chain Management

-Ports are a nexus in supply chains as they support the interaction between global supply chains and regional production and consumption markets.
+Ports serve as a nexus in supply chains as they support the interaction between global supply chains and regional production and consumption markets.
 Global supply chains have become complex, pressuring the logistics industry to simultaneously improve their costs, performance, and resilience to disruptions.
-Logistics services that still offer value may experience a debasement and become basic services, only generating a small margin.
+Logistics services that still offer value may experience a debasement and become basic services, generating only a small margin.
 This is especially the case for physical added value.

 Within supply chains, corporations interact with external suppliers, internal departments, external distributors, and customers.
-The successful management of a supply chain is influenced by customer expectations, globalization, technological innovations, government regulation, competition, and sustainability concerns.
+The successful management of a supply chain is influenced by a range of factors, including customer expectations, globalization, technological innovations, government regulations, competition, and sustainability concerns.

 A. Customer expectations

 SCM models evolve continuously due to influences and factors such as globalization and expansion into new markets, mass customization in response to product and market segmentation, lean manufacturing practices, and associated shifts in costs.
-Service expectations of customers are moving towards a push for higher flexibility, reliability, and precision.
+Customer service expectations are shifting towards a demand for higher flexibility, reliability, and precision.
 In many industries, product innovation has become a significant competitive factor.
-This has led companies to compete to be the first to launch new products and technologies.
-As a result, average product life cycles and supply chain cycles such as lead time have decreased.
+This has led companies to compete and become the first to launch new products and technologies.
+As a result, average product life cycles and supply chain cycles, such as lead time, have decreased.
 These expectations can be assessed through a series of indicators, such as the Logistics Performance Index developed by the World Bank.

 The number of products to be shipped and the shipment frequency increase, whereas batch sizes are becoming smaller.
-There is a growing demand from the customer for make-to-order or customized products, delivered at maximum speed, with high delivery reliability, at the lowest possible cost.
+There is a growing demand from customers for make-to-order or customized products to be quickly delivered, with high reliability, and at the lowest possible cost.
 While costs remain an important factor in customer satisfaction, factors related to reliability are becoming central.
 The focus is on supply chain excellence and efficient customer service.

-A growing skills shortage is a distinct possibility in the logistics industry as the labor force is challenged to provide an increasing array of complex and diverse services.
-Logistics companies are trying to recruit sufficient talent to maintain the labor force and provide ongoing training to improve their productivity.
-Considering the digitalization of all parts of society, including logistics, the requirement for new skill sets will further intensify this shortage.
+Skills shortages are a recurring concern in the logistics industry as the labor force is challenged to provide an increasing array of complex and diverse services.
+Logistics companies are trying to recruit sufficient talent to maintain the labor force and provide ongoing training to enhance productivity.
+Considering digitalization, including in logistics, the requirement for new skill sets will further intensify this shortage.
 Besides, the targeted labor force might be attracted by other, more high-profile sectors.
 The port and logistics sectors have difficulties competing for talent.

 B. Globalization

-One of the main basic driving forces of change in the port industry emerges from globalization and the structural shift from supply-driven to demand-driven economies.
+One of the main driving forces of change in the port industry emerges from globalization and the structural shift from supply-driven to demand-driven economies.
 The supply-driven economy was based on economies of scale in production, standardization, and mass consumption of standard products.
-This approach was scrutinized as productivity increases linked to economies of scale met their structural boundaries and as a growing individualism began to have an impact on consumption patterns.
+This approach was scrutinized as productivity increases linked to economies of scale met their structural limits, and diversified consumer preferences began to have an impact on consumption patterns.
 The outcome was a shift to a more demand-driven economic system, combined with global production networks on the supply side of the markets.

 Multinational enterprises (MNE) are the key drivers of globalization.
-A shift has taken place from capital-intensive activities – such as ownership and management of a large number of manufacturing sites, distribution centers, and sales outlets – towards another type of activity, which is far less capital intensive and focuses more on developing a strong brand.
-Branding forms a key concept in the new business model of MNEs.
-This involves a strong focus on customers and product innovation, whereas production is outsourced to a network of suppliers.
+A shift has taken place from capital-intensive activities, such as the ownership and management of a large number of manufacturing sites, distribution centers, and sales outlets, towards less capital-intensive activities focusing more on developing a strong brand.
+Branding forms a key concept that involves a strong focus on customers and product innovation, whereas production is outsourced to a network of suppliers.
 MNEs increasingly develop long-term relationships with a limited number of logistics suppliers based on co-makership.
 As such, a large number of MNEs have adopted flexible multi-firm organization structures on a global scale.

-Many of the world’s largest MNEs manage extensive networks of globally dispersed inputs.
-Global sourcing, as such, is a major driver of world trade.
-However, at the customer end of the value chain, very few of the world’s largest multinational enterprises operate globally, in the sense of having a broad and deep penetration in foreign markets across the world.
-Instead, they are regionally based on breadth and depth of market coverage, with most of their sales situated within their home leg of the ‘triad’, namely in North America, the European Union, or Asia.
-The broad geographic distribution of sourcing and production (back end) versus less broad geographic distribution of sales (customer end) is reflected in trade patterns, supply chain management needs, and shipping requirements.
+The largest MNEs manage extensive networks of globally dispersed inputs where global sourcing is a major driver.
+However, at the customer end of the value chain, very few multinational enterprises operate globally, in the sense of having a broad and deep penetration in foreign markets across the world.
+Instead, they are regionally based on breadth and depth of market coverage, with most of their sales situated within their home leg of the triad, namely in North America, the European Union, or Asia.
+The broad geographic distribution of sourcing and production (back end) versus the less broad geographic distribution of sales (customer end) is reflected in trade patterns, supply chain management needs, and shipping requirements.

 C. Technological innovation

-Postponed and additive manufacturing (3D printing) will challenge existing business models.
-This trend will affect transport and logistics demands.
-More manufacturing is likely to be regional, be it in local factories, independent manufacturing farms, or even with a new role for logistics service providers that will offer production services and integrate them with their transport, storage, and distribution services.
+Postponed and additive manufacturing (3D printing) is challenging existing business practices, including the demand for transport and logistics services, by shifting key considerations concerning production and distribution costs and lead times.
+A more significant share of manufacturing is likely to be regional, in factories designed for a specific market base, supporting a new role for logistics service providers that will offer production services and integrate them with their transport, storage, and distribution services.

 D. Regulation and competition

-Changing comparative advantages in economies like China, where costs and inflation keep rising, and with their “China plus one” scenario in which China will transition from an export producing towards a consumption-driven economy, have a major impact on the complexity and challenges of current supply chains.
-Combined with manufacturing risks, such as time to market or responsiveness, import duties, the availability of skilled labor force, synergies with ecosystems, the cost of energy, and automation, this means that more sub-assembly and manufacturing will relocate to other regions.
+The changing comparative advantages in economies like China, which are hindered by a higher cost structure across several manufacturing sectors, are prompting many supply chains to implement a “China plus one” scenario.
+It is expected that China will transition from an export-oriented towards a consumption-driven economy, which will have a major impact on global supply chains.
+Combined with manufacturing risks, such as time-to-market or responsiveness, import duties, the availability of a skilled labor force, energy costs, and automation, more sub-assembly and manufacturing will relocate to other regions.

-More horizontal collaboration between transport companies and logistics service providers will be needed to deal with the need for shorter, more sustainable, and cost-efficient supply chains.
-This will entail its own complexities, mainly where it concerns mutual trust concerning data-sharing protocols and protection of one’s competitiveness.
+More horizontal collaboration between transport companies and logistics service providers is required to deal with the need for shorter, more sustainable, and cost-efficient supply chains.
+This entails its own complexities, mainly where it concerns mutual trust concerning data-sharing protocols and the protection of competitiveness and core competencies.

-Consolidation in the logistics sector will result in a smaller number of companies that will empower the supply chain to support increasingly efficient ICT systems.
-The data component will leverage performant and pro-active service providers to transform into companies with a new outlook on logistics services.
-Next to an increasing number of traditional activities being outsourced, such as transport, warehousing, and various types of value-added services, the presence of collaboration platforms will capacitate certain service providers to develop new types of logistics services.
+Consolidation in the logistics sector leads to a smaller number of companies that are better equipped to deploy more efficient ICT systems.
+The data component leverages performant and proactive service providers to transform into companies with a new outlook on logistics services.
+Alongside an increasing number of traditional activities being outsourced, such as transportation, warehousing, and various types of value-added services, the presence of collaboration platforms encourages service providers to develop new types of logistics services.

-The security of supply will become increasingly important.
-The resilience of the supply chain is becoming a crucial element in dealing with ever more present supply chain disruptions due to local political instability, natural disasters, acts of terrorism, etc. Supply chains will need to have redundancy built-in.
-Supply chains will be designed for resilience.
-This will result in increased supply chain visibility and data sharing between supply chain stakeholders.
+The security of supply is becoming increasingly important.
+In particular, the resilience of the supply chain is perceived as a crucial element in addressing recurring supply chain disruptions, which are caused by both natural and anthropogenic factors.
+Supply chains have a growing level of redundancy built in.
+The outcome is increased supply chain visibility and data sharing among supply chain stakeholders.

 E. Sustainability

-The systematic use of greener alternatives for logistics needs to be developed as environmental pressures from society increase, including through more stringent regulations and consumer behavior changes.
+The systematic use of greener alternatives for logistics was developed to respond to increasing environmental pressure, including through more stringent regulations and changes in consumer behavior.
 This impacts the way ports operate and how they are linked, which is associated with a re-engineering of supply chains in favor of modal shift and synchromodality.
-This results in the development of sustainable hubs and corridors along which new supply chain networks need to be developed.
-Corporations are adapting their business models to include sustainability criteria in their procurement and operations, which impacts the related supply chains through the setting up of Green Supply Chain Management strategies.
+This results in the development of hubs and corridors along which new supply chain networks are developed.
+Corporations are adapting their business models to include sustainability criteria into their procurement and operations, which impacts the related supply chains through the setting up of Green Supply Chain Management strategies.

 Green Supply Chain Management (GSCM) is a business model that integrates environmental concerns into the inter-organizational practices of SCM.

-GSCM has gained increased attention within the industry as there is a growing need for integrating environmentally sustainable choices into SCM practices.
-The growing importance of GSCM goes hand in hand with environmental issues such as climate change, the scarcity of some new-renewable material resources, waste disposal, and increasing pollution levels in developing economies.
-Adding the “green” component to supply chain management involves addressing SCM influence and relationships to the natural environment.
+GSCM has gained increased attention within the industry as a strategy for integrating environmentally sustainable choices into supply chain management practices.
+The growing visibility of GSCM goes hand in hand with public concerns about environmental issues such as climate change, new-renewable resources, waste disposal, and the emission of pollutants by the logistics sector.
+Adding a green component to supply chain management involves understanding the complex relationships between the sector and the environment.

-The main idea behind GSCM is to strive for a reduction in environmental impacts by focusing on a series of supply chain strategies known as the five ‘Rs’; Reduce, Re-use, Recycle, Remanufacture, and Reverse logistics.
+The main idea behind GSCM is to reduce environmental impacts by focusing on a series of supply chain strategies known as the five ‘Rs’: Reduce, Re-use, Recycle, Remanufacture, and Reverse logistics.
 The fields of action in GSCM include product design, process design and engineering, procurement and purchasing, production, energy use and mix, and logistics (distribution and transportation).
+This perspective is commonly articulated around the concept of the circular economy.

-An important part of the success of the circular economy hinges on the way logistics will enable the transparency needed to set up efficient and integrated fully circular supply chain networks.
-Next to the physical aspect of integrating supply chain flows to maximize circular economy opportunities, end-to-end integration of supply chain processes will be crucial.
-Thus, the circular economy offers new opportunities for shipping and logistics service providers and challenges them to collaborate with industry stakeholders.
+An essential part of the success of the circular economy hinges on how logistics will enable the transparency needed to set up efficient and integrated, fully circular supply chain networks.
+In addition to the physical aspect of integrating supply chain flows to maximize circular economy opportunities, the end-to-end integration of supply chain processes is also crucial.
+Thus, the circular economy presents new opportunities for shipping and logistics service providers, challenging them to collaborate with industry stakeholders.

 2. Improving Competitiveness